AndrewBroz/cronli5/README.md

 an obviously better description would be greatly appreciated.

 `cronli5` was written from scratch and has no production dependencies.
-Its source does not borrow code, in whole or in part, from [prettycron] [prettycron], [Stack Overflow answers][stackoverflow], or any other project.
+Its source does not borrow code, in whole or in part, from [prettycron], [Stack Overflow answers][stackoverflow], or any other project.
 Any resemblance to other code, living or dead, is purely coincidental.

 ## License